Engineers and Geoscientists BC

 Visit our Annual Reporting webpage or review Bylaws 5.27 to 5.31.

 • 16.
-How do I request an exemption, or deferral?
+How do I request a deferral or dispute the late fee?